 We view FTAI as a total return investment comprised of current yield and consistent dividend growth.
-We currently intend to pay regular quarterly dividends and our long term goal is to maintain a payout ratio of between 50-60% of funds available for distribution, with remaining amounts used primarily to fund our future acquisitions.
-As a public company, there can be no assurance that we will pay dividends in amounts or on a basis consistent with prior distributions to our investors, if at all.
-See "Dividend Policy."
-For the second quarter of 2015, we intend to pay a dividend of \$0.33 per share, which will be pro-rated for the period from the consummation of this offering to the end of the quarter and paid in the third quarter of 2015.
-We have historically not generated sufficient funds available for distribution to support this payout amount and our ability to do so is subject to certain uncertainties including the continued performance of our existing Equipment Leasing Business as well as the improvement in the operating performance of our Infrastructure Business including Jefferson Terminal and CMQR.
-Furthermore, some of our prior distributions to our investors would not have been possible without proceeds from equity and debt financings.
-Any shortfalls in the future may be funded with the proceeds from further equity and debt financings.
-Since inception through March 31, 2015, we have made a total of fourteen regular quarterly capital distributions which have been characterized as returns of capital to our investors that have grown consistently over time.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity" for a further discussion of FAD, including its potential limitations as a liquidity measure.
-We currently target an annual growth rate of at least 10% for our regular dividends.
+We currently intend to pay regular quarterly dividends and to maintain a payout ratio of between 50-60% of cash flows available for distribution, with remaining amounts used primarily to fund our future acquisitions.
+For the quarter of 2015, we intend to pay a dividend of \$ per share, which will be pro-rated for the period from the consummation of this offering to the end of the quarter and paid in the quarter of 2015.
+Since inception through December 31, 2014, we have made a total of thirteen regular quarterly distributions to our investors that have grown consistently over time.
+We currently target a 10% annual growth rate for our regular dividends.
 Dividends will be authorized by our board of directors and declared by us based on a number of factors including actual results of operations, liquidity and financial condition, restrictions imposed by applicable law, our taxable income, our operating expenses and other factors our board of directors deems relevant.
-Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries and our ability to receive distributions from our subsidiaries may be limited by the financing agreements to which they are subject, see "-Dividend Policy."
+Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries and our ability to receive distributions from our subsidiaries may be limited by the financing agreements to which they are subject.
 For more information regarding our organizational structure following the consummation of this offering, see "-Our Organizational Structure."